-This Easy Game Day Snack Mix is a spin-off from my Mardi Gras Snack Mix, which was originally inspired by a Mardi Gras Munch recipe from my sister at the Pudge Factor Blog.
 I wanted this Game Day Snack Mix to be three things, simple to make, full of delicious things that my husband and I like to snack on, and festive.
-And, I think I checked all of the boxes with this fun and tasty, sweet and savory treat.
-I hope I will inspire you to whip up a batch today with your favorite team colors just in time for the weekend!
+And, I think I checked all of the boxes with this fun and tasty, easy tailgating snack.
+I hope I will inspire you to whip up a batch today with your favorite team colors.

 Want to change up this recipe and use it for another holiday, special occasion or a different theme?
 Just change up the candy colors.
 For a Christmas Snack Mix, use red and green candy, and for the Fourth of July, how about red, white and blue candy?

 Looking for more game-day or tailgating snacks?
 Check out these quick and easy recipes: Southern Boiled Peanuts, Southern Caviar AKA Redneck Caviar Dip, Kay’s Southern Pimento Cheese Spread, and Easy Cheesy Hot Corn Dip with Rotel and Jalapeno.

 Need even more menu ideas and recipes, take a look at my roundup post: 41 Quick and Easy Game Day Snacks and Appetizers.
 And, if you still need more game-day or tailgate snack recipes, check out all of my appetizer recipes and snack recipes here.